-If you build links and keep up with the latest trends, you’ll start to see a pattern.
+If you build links or provide link building services and keep up with the latest trends, you’ll start to see a pattern.

 It’s quite obvious really, and everyone’s accepted it.
 What we haven’t really realized, though, is the longevity of it.

 The pattern I’m talking about is tactic X being labeled as spammy and no longer “an approved strategy by Google”.
 It’s been around since practically the beginning of SEO, and over time the discussion heats up more & more.